 Jesus and His disciples lived and died under military occupation.
 First-century Judea was a province of Rome.
 There was a local monarchy — King Herod Agrippa was ostensibly the head of state — but his was a puppet government; real power rested with the Roman provincial governor, or prefect.
 In the days of Jesus, this was a man named Pontius Pilate.
 (You may have heard of him.)

-THESE guys!As always happens when one nation conquers another, petty local rivalries were absorbed into the larger conflict, and there were factions among the native Judean population who found ways to profit from the situation.
+As always happens when one nation conquers another, petty local rivalries were absorbed into the larger conflict, and there were factions among the native Judean population who found ways to profit from the situation.
 When the Pharisees — a sort of cross between a political party and a theological movement — publicly backed the rule of Herod, and thus of Rome, they became the dominant force in Jewish religious and cultural life in the region, and rival factions — the conservative, aristocratic Sadducees and the radical ascetic Essenes — fell from favor.

 For the everyday people of Judea, though, the Roman occupation was a raw deal, and a lot of folks regarded Herod and the Pharisees as sell-outs, traitors, and quislings.
 The Zealots were an underground guerrilla movement opposed to Roman rule.
-They advocated for an armed rebellion against the oppressors, and undertook campaigns of vandalism and sabotage to undermine the occupation; some would even kidnap or murder members of the Roman and Greek minority population.
+They advocated for an armed rebellion against the oppressors, and undertook campaigns of vandalism and sabotage to undermine the occupation; some would even kidnap or murder members of the Roman and Greek minority populations.

 So when Jesus came along, and the word got out that He might be the Messiah, the legendary figure who would lead the Jewish people to freedom — well.
 Is it any wonder people got the wrong idea?

 Despite Jesus’ protestations that His kingdom was not of this world, the Roman authorities were understandably worried that He might incite an uprising.
 Their Judean collaborators — Herod and the Pharasaical religious establishment who supported him — didn’t want to give up their sweet deal.
 Even among those who opposed the status quo, Jesus found remarkably little support.
 Some of the Zealots had an interest in Him early on, but became disillusioned when He kept banging on about turning the other cheek and rendering unto Caesar that which is Caesar’s.
-Even some of Jesus’ own disciples urged Him to call down the wrath of God on the occupiers; clearly, His brand of revolution — a revolution in the head, a revolution of the heart — was a tough sell in this politically-charged climate.
+Even some of Jesus’ own disciples urged Him to call down the wrath of God on the occupiers; clearly, His brand of revolution — a revolution in the head, a revolution of the heart — was a tough sell in this politically charged climate.

 It’s hard to say, because we know so little about Judas himself.
-We’re not even sure what ”Iscariot” means.
-It may be a Hebrew descriptor meaning that Judas came from the town of Kerioth, or it may derive from the Aramaic root-word for ”red,” indicating that he was a ginger.
+We’re not even sure what ”Iscariot” means.
+It may be a Hebrew descriptor meaning that Judas came from the town of Kerioth, or it may derive from the Aramaic root-word for ”red,” indicating that he was a ginger.
 (Harvey Keitel played him as a redhead in Martin Scorsese’s film of The Last Temptation of Christ.)
-Or it may come from the Latin sicarius, or ”dagger-man,” marking Judas as a member of a terrorist offshoot of the Zealot movement, a cadre of assassins who preyed upon Roman occupiers and Jewish collaborators alike, cutting them down in the very streets.
+Or it may come from the Latin sicarius, or ”dagger-man,” marking Judas as a member of a terrorist offshoot of the Zealot movement, a cadre of assassins who preyed upon Roman occupiers and Jewish collaborators alike, cutting them down in the very streets.

 Given these possibilities, and the political complexities of the time, why would Judas sell out the man that he gave up his home and family to follow?
 The Judas of the U2 song, as interpreted by Catanzarite, is a jaded nihilist, betraying his best friend for lack of anything better to do, prostituting himself to the Romans for a laugh — and for the money.
 The Gospel of John implies that Judas saw discipleship as a get-rich-quick scheme; he handled the disciples’ finances, and was skimming off the top.
-That ”thirty pieces of silver” would have been about three month’s wages for a laborer.
+That ”thirty pieces of silver” would have been about three month’s wages for a laborer.
 Not a fortune, but not chump change, either.
 But we should take the stated amount with a grain of salt; Exodus 21:32 names thirty silver shekels as the price of a single slave, and with that in mind the use of that figure in Matthew’s gospel — written for a Jewish audience, and packed with allusions to Old Testament scripture — seems blatantly symbolic.

 But if we take it as given that Judas was member of the Judean resistance — a Zealot, or even one of the sicarii — then the picture changes.
 Perhaps, like many Zealots, he had been attracted to Jesus’ ministry in the mistaken belief that, eventually, He would drop all the peace-and-love jive and get down to knocking some Roman skulls.
 But even if Judas were a disappointed Zealot, why would he turn Jesus over to those same authorities whom he himself despised?